omtp-reference/Linux_for_nonLinux_folks/markdown/debian-and-derivatives/installing-desktop-apps.md

 ##### Install Firefox

-First remove the snap version if it is installed and add the Mozilla PPA so you can get the real Firefox package.
+First, remove the snap version if it is installed and add the Mozilla PPA so you can get the real Firefox package.

 ```bash
 sudo snap remove firefox